Skip to main content

 thumbnail

-Total volumes of produced water disposed at percolation and evaporation ponds for the Midway-Sunset and Buena Vista Oil Fields, Kern County, California were estimated for 1959-2021.
-Data were compiled from state and local agencies’ databases, including the California State Water Resources Control Board GeoTracker, California Integrated Water Quality System (CIWQS), and Ponds Status Report (2019); the California Geologic Energy Management Division (CalGEM) Well Production and Injection Database (1977-2017); and the Central Valley Regional Water Quality Control Board Pond List (updated February 11, 2021).
-For pond disposal facilities that receive produced water from multiple sources, volumes were estimated from cumulative...
+The U.S. Geological Survey (USGS) in cooperation with the California State Water Resources Control Board compiled and analyzed data to estimate for 1901-2019 the total volumes of produced water disposed of at percolation and evaporation ponds at the Midway-Sunset, Buena Vista, Elk Hills, McKittrick, Cymric, North Belridge, South Belridge, and Lost Hills Oil Fields in the southwestern San Joaquin Valley (SWSJV), Kern County, California.
+Data were compiled from state and local agencies databases, including the California State Water Resources Control Board GeoTracker, California Integrated Water Quality System (CIWQS), and Ponds Status Report (2019); the California Geologic Energy Management Division (CalGEM) Well...

 thumbnail